WCSH

-WCSH (channel 6) is a television station in Portland, Maine, United States, affiliated with NBC and owned by Tegna Inc. The station's studios are located on Congress Square in Downtown Portland, and its transmitter is located on Winn Mountain in Sebago.
+WCSH (channel 6) is a television station in Portland, Maine, United States, affiliated with NBC and owned by the Tegna subsidiary of Nexstar Media Group.
+The station's studios are located on Congress Square in Downtown Portland, and its transmitter is located on Winn Mountain in Sebago.
 Together with WLBZ (channel 2) in Bangor, which simulcasts most of WCSH's local newscasts, it is known as News Center Maine.

 WCSH is the oldest operating television station in Portland, signing on in December 1953.
 It was an outgrowth of WCSH radio, one of NBC's charter affiliates when it was constituted as a radio network in 1926, and broadcast from its namesake, the Congress Square Hotel in downtown Portland, for nearly 25 years.
-Founded by Henry P. Rines and sold to Tegna predecessor Gannett Company in 1997, it has generally been the highest-rated station in TV news in the market since the mid-1980s.
+Founded by Henry P. Rines and sold to the Gannett Company in 1997, it has generally been the highest-rated station in TV news in the market since the mid-1980s.

 History

 Establishment

 When the Federal Communications Commission (FCC) lifted its four-year freeze on television station applications in April 1952, four bids had already been received to start new stations in Portland, which was allocated two commercial very high frequency (VHF) channels and a third on the new ultra high frequency (UHF) band.
 One of these came from the Congress Square Hotel Company, owner of Portland radio station WCSH (970 AM), which had filed for channel 11 in 1948 but amended its application when only VHF channels 6 and 13 were assigned.
 In October 1952, the FCC ordered comparative hearings to decide who should be given construction permits for channels 6 and 13.
 Two groups sought each channel; Congress Square's application was rivaled by one from the Oliver Broadcasting Company, which owned station WPOR.

 The third VHF channel in southern Maine was channel 8 at Poland Spring, and activity around this channel would proceed to unblock channel 6 in Portland.
 The FCC granted a permit in early July 1953 to Mount Washington Television, a group headed by former Maine governor Horace A. Hildreth containing principals from Oliver as shareholders.
 Oliver withdrew its channel 6 application on July 30, 1953, and the FCC immediately awarded the Congress Square Hotel Company a permit for channel 6, WCSH-TV.
 This was the second construction permit for a Portland TV station, with WPMT (channel 53) already being built.